intuitivenibble-del/intuitivenibble-del.github.io/privacy-policy.md

 - Providing and maintaining the App's core functionality
 - Creating and managing your user account
 - Delivering personalized nutrition tracking and recommendations
+- Powering the Genie AI chat assistant and generating personalized insights, using a third-party AI inference provider (Groq) to process your messages and generate responses
+- Converting spoken meal descriptions into text when you use voice logging
 - Analyzing usage to improve features and user experience
 - Communicating important updates and service notifications
 - Detecting and preventing fraud, abuse, and security threats